kauri-io/Content/go-ethereum-guides/write-basic-quiz-dapp-in-go/write-basic-quiz-dapp-in-go.md

 ## Limitations

 Our DApp is a simple example of what we can do with smart contracts and a Go DApp.
-Because we've tried to keep the example straightforward, our DApp has a few limitations:
+Because we tried to keep the example straightforward, our DApp has a few limitations:

-- Our DApp doesn't know if a transaction is completed or not.
-That's why we need separate functions: one to send an answer to the blockchain, and another to check if the answer was correct.
+Our DApp doesn't know if a transaction is completed or not.
+That's why we need separate functions to send an answer to the blockchain, and another to check if the answer was correct.
 We can implement this by having a process listen to any events on the blockchain at our contract address, but this is outside the scope of this guide.

-- Our user can't just run the DApp and have it work.
+Our user can't just run the DApp, and it works.
 They need to specify a keystore file, and make sure that they have a deployed contract ready to interact with.
 We can correct this by adding to our CLI options that allow the user to enter values that configure these parameters.

-- Our DApp assumes that the user who runs it is the same person who (1) deploys the contract, and (2) answers the question.
+Our DApp assumes that the user who runs it is the same person who (1) deploys the contract, and (2) answers the question.
 Ideally, the DApp that deploys the contract and the DApp that interacts with the contract should be separate.